SrijanDeo-DA-DS/identify-profitable-customers/README.md

 identify-profitable-customers
 ==============================

-THis project can help identify our profitable customers, visualize their spending habits, recommend similar customers based on spending and explain what factors contribute for profitable customers.
+This project can help identify our profitable customers, visualize their spending habits, recommend similar customers based on spending and explain what factors contribute for profitable customers.

 Project Organization
 ------------